CatalogueOfLife/general/MODEL.md

  - preholocene: true if organism is known from before the Holocene, i.e. before ~11.700 years before now
  - holocene: true if organism is known from the Holocene, i.e. after the ice age from ~11.700 years to now

 # Other

 ## Contributor
-if possible tie to Authors
+A contributor with a system login.
+If possible tie to Authors and allow ORCID and other external linkages

 ## Source metadata (GSD)
   `id` int(10) unsigned NOT NULL AUTO_INCREMENT,